realA10001986/Flux-Capacitor/Hardware.md

 <img width="300" alt="Power connector" src="Hardware/img/dcadapters.png">

-Since the bright LEDs draw considerable power, it is recommended to drive the FC at 12V-20V (as opposed to 5V).
+Since the bright LEDs draw considerable power, it is recommended to use a 4A power supply with a short cable.

 ## Torr relays & co